Final Examination Scheduling

 The initial schedule of final examinations that are conducted during the time period designated for such will be developed by the Office of the Assistant / Associate Dean for Academic Affairs in consultation with the appropriate didactic and laboratory course directors.
 Final examinations offered prior to the dedicated examination period do not fall under the purview of the practices outlined in this policy since they occur in a learning space already dedicated for that course.
 It should be noted, however, if a change from the syllabus is made and the course has students requiring special examination accommodations, such change should be reported to the Director of Student Services.

-Once the final examination schedule has been approved by the Executive Committee, it can not be changed without the approval of the Assistant / Associate Dean for Academic Affairs.
+At this point, it can not be changed without the approval of the Assistant / Associate Dean for Academic Affairs.
 This will require the demonstration of extenuating circumstances such as instructor illness, inclement weather, etc.

 Final Examination Attendance